Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

-Applications to foster will not be considered from anyone who owns a pet that is registered or required to be registered under the Dangerous Wild Animals Act 1976., additionally applications to foster will not be considered from anyone who owns any breed of dog that is registered or required to be registered under the Dangerous Dogs Act 1991/1997.
-E.g. Pit Bull Terriers.
+Although dogs can be a great companion and aid for children who are fostered, applications to foster will not be considered from anyone who owns any breed of dog that is registered or required to be registered under the Dangerous Dogs Act 1991/1997.
+The dog breeds that are not allowed in foster homes include:

 Sign up to our newsletter & receive updates directly